Kids in the City

 How to get to the Strążyska Valley?

-The trail starts on the outskirts of Zakopane town.
-Just a few steps to the entrance to the valley, there is a paid parking lot.
+The trail starts on the outskirts of Zakopane town (starting point on Google Maps).
+A few steps from the entrance to the valley, there is a paid parking lot.
 The buses going from different parts of Zakopane and taxis can stop just at the entrance to the valley.
 You can reach the Strążyska Valley entrance on foot – from the center of Zakopane (Krupówki Street), it takes about 30 minutes (2,5 km).

-Strążyska Valley is breathtaking (and accessible!) during the winter time.
-Take the sledge for your kids – can be useful on the way back to sliding down!
+Strążyska Valley is breathtaking (and accessible!) during the wintertime.
+Take the sledge for your kids – it can be helpful on the way back to sliding down!

 Our tips on hiking the Strążyska Valley

-• Difficulty level: The Strążyska Valley is a relatively easy trail, especially in terms of the length of the trail (the whole trip back and forth takes a little over an hour).
+• Difficulty level: The Strążyska Valley is a relatively easy trail, especially in terms of the trail length (the whole trip back and forth takes a little over an hour).
 Compared to the flat Kościeliska Valley, the trail has a moderate elevation gain.
-At the end of the trail, the route gets a little steeper but the finishing-line (the Strążyska Glade/Polana Strążyska) is really close and you will soon forget about the shortness of breath;) The trail is suitable for everyone in fair hiking condition, including children and seniors
+At the end of the trail, the route gets a little steeper, but the finishing line (the Strążyska Glade/Polana Strążyska) is close and you will soon forget about the shortness of breath;) The trail is suitable for everyone in fair hiking conditions, including children and seniors.

-• Most of the trail is accessible to strollers (the ones with bigger wheels or air-filler tires).
+• Most of the trail is accessible to strollers (the ones with bigger wheels or air-filled tires).
 Depending on the model of your stroller, it may be necessary to carry it on a path with larger stones at the end of the trail.
-Also, please note that the surface of the trail is relatively bumpy so not every child will like it.
+Also, please note that the trail’s surface is relatively bumpy, so not every child will like it.
 Generally speaking, a four-year-old or a five-year-old should be able to walk the trail by himself/herself back and forth.
 Younger children can go partly on foot and partly in a stroller or a baby carrier.
-The trail to the Siklawica Waterfall is not accessible to strollers
+The trail to the Siklawica Waterfall is not accessible to strollers.

-• Right at the entrance to the valley, there is a parking lot, a bus stop, souvenir stalls, you can buy waffles (gofry) or ice cream (lody).
-There is also a cozy café, called Café Roma with lots of books to read for children and adults.
-The decor is reminiscent of a city café, which can be a nice change when we are already overwhelmed with mountain folklore.
-If you would like to have a Tatra mountain-style lunch, within 7-minute walking distance from the entrance to the valley, there are 2 restaurants on Strążyska Street serving traditional food of Polish Tatra Mountains: Karczma Żabi Dwór and Walkowy Dwór
+• Where can you rest and eat something?
+Right at the entrance to the valley, there is a paid parking lot, a bus stop, and souvenir stalls, you can buy waffles (gofry) or ice cream (lody).
+There is also a cozy café, called “Roma” (Facebook, Instagram), with many books for children and adults.
+The decor is reminiscent of a city café, which can be a nice change when overwhelmed with mountain folklore.
+Suppose you would like to have a Tatra mountain-style lunch.
+Within 7 minutes ‘ walking distance from the entrance to the valley, there are two restaurants on Strążyska Street serving traditional food of the Polish Tatra Mountains: Karczma Żabi Dwór and Walkowy Dwór.

-For more information on hiking with children in the Polish Tatra Mountains, check out our 8 easy tips to make your adventure in the Tatras fun for the whole family.
+• For more information on hiking with children in the Polish Tatra Mountains, check out our post: Eight easy tips to make your adventure in the Tatras fun for the whole family.

-Click here or on the photo to read our tips on hiking in the Polish Tatra Mountains (When is the best time of the year to visit the Tatra Mountains and Zakopane?
+• Click here to read our tips on hiking in the Polish Tatra Mountains (When is the best time of the year to visit the Tatra Mountains and Zakopane?
 Do I need to buy a ticket to enter the Tatra National Park?
 What time is best to go on the trail in the Tatras?
 How to dress for a trip to the Tatra Mountains?).

 Hiking in Poland: the Tatra Mountains and Zakopane trails